emissary-ingress/emissary/docs/reference/add_response_headers.md

 ## The `add_response_headers` annotation

-The `add_response_headers` attribute is a dictionary of `header`: `value` pairs.
-Where the value can be string or another dictionary, which supports advanced configuration of the headers.
+The `add_response_headers` attribute is a dictionary of `header`: `value` pairs where the value can be string or another dictionary which supports advanced configuration of the headers.
 Envoy dynamic values `%DOWNSTREAM_REMOTE_ADDRESS_WITHOUT_PORT%` and `%PROTOCOL%` are supported, in addition to static values.
 Please see the examples shown below for more details on configuration.

 Only `append` configurations are supported with additional configrations.